-An ongoing conversation on evolving and growing business through innovation.
+Join the ongoing conversation of evolving and growing business through wholesale distribution innovation.

 If you’re like most leaders within distribution, you’ve had many recent conversations about how does the average distributor compete today and tomorrow against “the big boys.”I recently had the opportunity to talk to the CEO of a mid size distributor who plays in the automation industry.
 In his own words, innovation "is key to our survival."
 He told me in no uncertain terms that the days of the mom and pop distribution company with just a few shelves in the back "will be eaten alive."As he looks at some of the bigger distributors like Motion, Command Distribution, Grainger, and even Amazon and Google, he suggested that "if we don't do a number of major things in our business every year to try and stay as close to the front of the curve as we can, then we are going to be in trouble."This CEO suggested that if you have the culture that supports "doing a number of major things" there is significant opportunity for you, your employees, and your company.
 But, where do you start to make this cultural shift?At October’s UnleashWD Innovation Summit many viable lessons were learned that every distributor can take away to create a culture that fosters innovation and innovative thinking – to compete against those big boys.
 Here are three of them: